'Peace Pole' placed in front of town hall with more planned

 The project is sponsored by Foxboro Rotary Club.

-The pole has the written message "May Peace Prevail on Earth" in 8 languages -- English, Hebrew, Arabic, Spanish, Chinese, Russian, ASL (American Sign Language) and Portuguese.
+The pole has the written message “May peace prevail on Earth” in 8 languages — English, Hebrew, Arabic, Spanish, Chinese, Russian, American Sign Language and Portuguese.

 “Once our club embraced the concept of a Peace Pole we decided to couple the pole to an event and linked it to the UN international day of Peace in September.
 We decided to turn this into a community event where we could celebrate peace and the pole becomes a public display as a lasting reminder that living in peace is our objective,” Kagan said.

-The 4" x 4" x 6' pole cost around $3,000, paid for by the local Rotary club and and some individual donors.
+The 4” x 4” x 6’ pole cost around $3,000, and was paid for by the local Rotary club and some individual donors.

 Kagan said promoting peace is fundamental to the purpose of Rotary International.

-"We all lead busy lives and can easily lose sight of what is important to our well-being and our future.
-Seeing the words 'May Peace Prevail on Earth' in 8 different languages reminds us that we are a global community and we are only safe when we are all safe," Kagan said.
-"While we in Foxboro are blessed with a generally peaceful and safe community, many parts of the world don't have this good fortune.
-The peace pole reminds us of that dichotomy and hopefully will help motivate us all to work for a more peaceful world."
+“We all lead busy lives and can easily lose sight of what is important to our well-being and our future.
+Seeing the words ‘May peace prevail on Earth’ in eight different languages reminds us that we are a global community and we are only safe when we are all safe,” Kagan said.
+“While we in Foxboro are blessed with a generally peaceful and safe community, many parts of the world don’t have this good fortune.
+The peace pole reminds us of that dichotomy and hopefully will help motivate us all to work for a more peaceful world.”

 Town Manager Bill Keegan, who attended the dedication, said this time of the year is probably one of the most important times to talk about peace and have peace around the world.